Andrea-Guarneri/website-travel-blog/readme.md

 ## Usage

 To view the Adventure Travel Blog, simply open the HTML file in a web browser.
-The website is designed to be responsive, providing an optimal viewing experience across different devices.